 Inspired by the city’s history of ethnic and musical diversity, and fresh out of University of Miami’s Frost School of Music , bassist, vocalist, and bandleader Taylor Smith came to New Orleans in 2010 and began to collect some of his favorite vintage repertoire, while also composing some of his own songs inspired by the sounds he encountered live for the first time in the Big Easy.
 Arranging this collection for a six-piece jazz ensemble and giving it a healthy dose of New Orleans flavor, he decided to recruit like-minded colleagues, and bring his work to the streets of New Orleans, where most of the band members cut their teeth busking amongst closed storefronts on the sidewalks of the French Quarter at night.

-Since then, he has brought the band from their home base in the Crescent City to tiny pubs in historic Harry Potter-esque towns in England, and to a screaming crowd crammed into an old converted airplane hangar in Fairbanks, Alaska, shutting down venues filled to the brim with dancers hungry for more.
+Since then, he has brought the band from their home base in the Crescent City to tiny pubs in historic towns across the UK, and to a screaming crowd crammed into an old converted airplane hangar in Fairbanks, Alaska, shutting down venues filled to the brim with dancers hungry for more.
 Their performances have won them media praises in a multitude of far flung locales.
 They appeared twice on the BBC Radio in England, and in Edinburgh, Scotland, jazz journalist Rob Adams writes, "This is music to remind you that the New Orleans tradition is still very much alive and that even the most grizzled of Crescent City tunes, with their origins spread all over the Deep South and the Caribbean, can be reinvigorated to have both the character that comes with age and the effervescence of youth.”
 The music editor Alli Marshall of Mountain Xpress in Asheville, North Carolina comments: "The band performed as if their horns and strings were on fire…Lead singer Taylor Smith’s voice sounds like it’s been dragged through a blackberry patch, at once thorny and sweet."